 I think it is also important that we talk about the things that SafetyWing doesn’t cover.
 As most travel and international health insurance provider, they don’t cover things like cancer treatment, routine check-ups, or pre-existing conditions.
 If you would want to cover that, it’s going to be super expensive and in most cases won’t be reasonable.

 The only two things that they don’t cover and that might be important to some of you are:

 - Trip cancellation and

 - Adventure sports.

-On the other side, if you travel relatively spontaneous as most digital nomads do, you won’t plan much ahead and therefore won’t have too many expenses for trip cancellations.
+On the other side, if you travel relatively spontaneously as most digital nomads do, you won’t plan much ahead and therefore won’t have too many expenses for trip cancellations.
 So that one shouldn’t be too much of a deal.

 And adventure sports: If you are really crazy about them and plan on doing a lot of adrenalin-pumping sports, this might indeed be a significant downside to you.
 In that case, you could still look for additional options to cover these events only.